 The key to this dessert it to not. overbake. it.
 The toothpick is supposed to come out with some ooey gooeyness on it.
 I found I had to bake mine a little longer than the one hour that Ina suggested.
 If you find you took it out a little early, don’t be afraid to stick it back in the oven and bake a little longer.

-Some desserts like this brownie pudding, or cheesecakes or a creme brulee are all basically a custard- or an egg rich dessert.
+Some desserts like this brownie pudding dessert, or cheesecakes or a creme brulee are all basically a custard- or an egg rich dessert.
 Because of all those eggs in the dessert you want to cook your dessert slowly as so not to curdle those eggs.
 Enter the bain marie or hot water bath.
 By surrounding the dessert in a pan of boiling hot water, heat can be evenly distributed around it.
 The bain marie also helps the top from drying out before the inside is full cooked.

 If you are nervous about baking with a bain marie, you can get away with placing an oven-safe dish on a lower rack in your oven filled with boiling hot water.
 The steam will rise and heat the dessert slowly and you don’t have to worry about hot water seeping or splashing into your pudding and ruining your day.
 (Source: Food52)